The Customer engages Nuago and Nuago agrees to provide the Services in

 If the Customer fails to pay any amount payable under this Agreement by the due date then, except where the amount has been validly disputed pursuant to clause 8.5, Nuago may (without prejudice to any other remedies to which it is entitled):

-(a) charge the Customer interest (calculated on a daily basis) on any unpaid amounts at a rate of 10% per annum for the duration that the amount is unpaid; and
+(a) charge the Customer interest (calculated on a daily basis) on any unpaid amounts at the rate charged by Nuago’s bank on an overdraft of $100,000 (expressed as a percentage) plus an additional 2% (i.e. if the bank rate is 6% then the applicable rate will be 8%) for the duration that the amount is unpaid; and

-(b) suspend performance of Nuago's obligations under this Agreement without any liability to the Customer.
+(b) suspend performance of all or some of Nuago’s obligations under this Agreement without any liability to the Customer.

 (a) Unless expressly stated otherwise, all amounts payable are exclusive of any Taxes.